 Also, apply for the NSF GRFP.
-These are grants from NSF to pay you in grad school, something you don't need to live (see above), but they will make your life a lot easier (because you will have to teach less), AND they will make getting accepted into a good program easier.
+These are grants from NSF to pay you in grad school, something you don't need to live (because your department/program will come up with funding/a job), but they will make your life a lot easier (because you will have to teach less), AND they will make getting accepted into a good program easier.
 Assume you will write one in your senior year, and another one (or more) once you've already started grad school.
-Talk to your prospective advisor (!!) in detail about this as soon as you are admitted anywhere.
+Talk to your prospective advisor (!!) in detail about this as soon as you are admitted anywhere and possibly before.

 If you are a student applying to my lab for graduate school, note that there are several possible programs you could apply to.
 Choose at least two; your work in my lab will be largely independent of which program you are in, but your peers, financing, and required courses will not be identical.
 As I said above however, all these are only marginally important in my opinion.